mattias-p/netbase/README.md

 Solving the first two wrinkles is easy if we're reimplementing these parts of the code anyway.

-Solving the last two wrinkles at this point is arguably easier than not solving them.
+Given that we're reimplementing these parts, solving the last two wrinkles is arguably easier than not solving them.
-Having those lets us try out the API with simple requests while it's being developed.
+Having those features lets us try out the API with simple requests while it's being developed.

 ### Technology choices

 When it came to the choice of language I simply settled on Rust.
-It's very performant, very reliable and if you ask me it's generally nice to be around.
+It's very performant, very reliable and if you ask me it's a language that's generally nice to be around.

 Once the C API is well defined and stable we should stop and think about whether Rust is the compiled language we want to use.
-If we decide it is then good.
+If we decide it is, then good.
-In case we aren't sure we can just reimplement the C API using a different language.
+In case we aren't sure we can just reimplement the C API using a different language for comparison.
 This should be considerably easier than remaking this entire proof-of-concept from scratch.